ricsanfre/pi-cluster/docs/_docs/restic.md

 title: OS Filesystem Backup (Restic)
 permalink: /docs/restic/
 description: How to implement backup and restore of OS filesystem in Kubernetes PI Cluster.
-last_modified_at: "25-06-2025"
+last_modified_at: "19-06-2026"
 ---

 Operating System configuration files should be backed up so configuration at OS level can be restored.

 [Restic](https://restic.net) can be used to perform this OS filesystem backup.
 Restic provides a fast and secure backup program that can be intregrated with different storage backends, including Cloud Service Provider Storage services (AWS S3, Google Cloud Storage, Microsoft Azure Blob Storage, etc).
-It also supports opensource S3 [Minio](https://min.io).
+It also supports S3-compatible servers like [RustFS](https://github.com/rustfs/rustfs).

 OS filesystems from different nodes of the cluster will be backed up using `restic`.
-As backend S3 Minio server will be used.
+As backend the S3 server will be used.

 ![restic-architecture](/assets/img/restic-architecture.png)